vircadia/vircadia-native-core/pkg-scripts/README.md

 scp root@server.com:/root/domain-server.log .
 ```

-For convenience of working in the server a terminal multiplexer can be used.
-Here are basic usage instruction for [byobu](https://www.byobu.org).
+For convenience of working in the server, a terminal multiplexer can be used.
+Here are the basic usage instructions for [byobu](https://www.byobu.org).

 Start byobu
 ```